-The Image of Suicide in the Dramas of Sophocles and Euripides and Their Views on the Act of Self-Destruction in the Light of the Ancient Greeks' Understanding of Self-Elimination.
+The Image of Suicide in the Dramas of Sophocles and Euripides and Its Interpretation in the Light of Ancient Greek Historical and Philosophical Reflection.

 Main Article Content